lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The RCS supports UDP checksum elision by SCHC C/D (see {{UDPchecksum}}).

 The CRC32 polynomial 0xEDB88320 (i.e. the reverse representation
-of the polynomial used e.g. in the Ethernet standard {{RFC3385}}) is RECOMMENDED as the default algorithm for computing the RCS.
+of the polynomial used e.g. in the Ethernet standard {{ETHERNET}}) is RECOMMENDED as the default algorithm for computing the RCS.
 Nevertheless, other RCS lengths or other algorithms MAY be required by the Profile.

 The RCS MUST be computed on the full SCHC Packet concatenated with the padding bits, if any, of the SCHC Fragment carrying the last tile.